RuoyuLiao/RuoyuLiao.github.io/_posts/2018-09-14-colorPlan.md

 tags: "color-plan vector-graphics"
 ---

 In order to keep all the colors I used in different softwares in accordance, I introduced a color plan in `Matlab` and `LaTeX`.
-These two are nowadays the main and maybe only two methods for vector graphics generation.
+These two are nowadays the main and maybe only two methods for vector graphics generation for me.

 After checking like tens of different color plans, I have fixed my choice following these rules:
 - the exact cataloger of the colors